-7.10.2.
+7.11.2.
 Media Rules

 Media Rules allow one to define RTP media packet parameters such as prioritizing encryption techniques and packet encryption techniques.
 Together these media-related parameters define a strict profile that is associated with other SIP-specific policies to determine how media packets matching these criteria will be handled by the Avaya SBCE security product.
-For the compliance test, two media rules (shown below) were used; one toward Session Manager and one toward the Service Provider.
+For the compliance test, one media rule (shown below) was created toward Session Manager and a default media rule was used toward the Service Provider.